PeterMagdyIskander/chatgpt-wrapper/README.md

 ## Overview

-This backend service acts as a BFF (Backend for Frontend) that provides:
+Backend service acts as a BFF (Backend for Frontend) that provides:
 - Message posting and retrieval with content moderation
 - Character limit enforcement
 - Keyword-based content filtering using lemmatization
 - Real-time streaming integration with OpenAI's ChatGPT API
+- Basic Validation

+Frontend View to integrate with the BFF service
+- Store History of current and previous chats in localStorage
+- Generate User Id
+- Real-time streaming integration with the BFF service
+- Basic validation on character count

 ## Features